 From a very young age, I’ve always wanted to travel.
 To explore the world; to see how people live in different countries, learn about history, cultures and traditions.
-And over the last two years I’ve been very fortunate to be able to do just that.
+And

 BEFORE YOU GO